marcolivierarsenault/coffeeanddata/_posts/2023-08-27-top-down-vs-bottom-up.md

 Imagine this as handing over a box of Lego bricks along with a manual.
 But here's the catch - this manual doesn't guide you on how to build a specific toy.
 Instead, it offers insights into the different ways to assemble the bricks and the limits of heights and weights that the Lego structure can withstand.

 Engineers who favor this approach are firm believers in offering complete flexibility and control to the users.
 They steer clear of making assumptions about how the system should be used, choosing instead to expose all options and controls to downstream systems, APIs, or users.
 This approach empowers users to tailor the system to their specific requirements.
+They frequently do this, because they like systems that offers the this flexibility.

 However, like all things in life, the Bottom-Up approach comes with its own set of challenges.
 By putting all the system's capabilities on display, it can lead to a complex and difficult-to-navigate interface for the user.
 Users are presented with a plethora of options but without clear guidance on how to achieve their specific goal.